-We provide technical advice to support heat network zoning, identifying designated areas where heat networks are the most appropriate solution for the decarbonisation of heat.
+We provide technical advice to support heat network zoning, identifying designated areas where heat networks are the most appropriate solution.
 This includes the development of building-level baseline energy system models, enabling the detailed identification and mapping of opportunities and constraints.

 Heat mapping, energy masterplanning and techno-economic feasibility study

 We help you understand the risks and opportunities of your project, clearly explaining the technology and processes.
-We understand the early stages of heat networks projects can be daunting for public bodies or developers with limited technical knowledge, and we communicate clearly with stakeholders of all levels of technical understanding.
+We understand the early stages of heat network projects can be daunting for public bodies or developers with limited technical knowledge.
+It's why we communicate clearly with stakeholders of all levels of technical understanding.

-We engage with your key internal and external stakeholders to secure buy-in and reduce project risk, using our best practice approach which has been tested and modified across many successful projects.
+We engage with your key internal and external stakeholders to secure buy-in and reduce project risk, using our tested approach which has been modified across many successful projects.

 We manage the delivery of techno-economic assessments to compare options and understand the viability of various heat networks, directing the focus towards the most deliverable.
 We also provide technical quality assurance of outputs from technical consultants throughout the project lifecycle and can support the procurement and management of consultants.